getomni-ai/zerox/README.md

 #### Pricing Comparison

 This is how the pricing stacks up to other document processers.
+Running 1,000 pages with Zerox uses about 25M input tokens and 0.4M output tokens.

 | Service                                                                                                     | Cost                 | Accuracy | Table Quality |
 | ----------------------------------------------------------------------------------------------------------- | -------------------- | -------- | ------------- |